 Here are three examples of monochrome color schemes.
 For the most part with these schemes, the first color (if we look at this from left to right) would likely be used for headlines.
 The second color would be used for body text or possibly the background.
 The third color would likely be used for the background (or body text if color #2 was used as the background).
 And the last two colors would be used as accents or within graphics.

 Analogous color schemes are the next easiest to create.
 Analogous schemes are created by using three colors that are next to each other on the 12-spoke color wheel.
-Generally, analogous color schemes all have the same chroma level, but by using tones, shades and tints we can add interest to these schemes and adapt them to our needs for designing websites.
+Traditionally, analogous color schemes all have the same chroma level, but by using tones, shades, and tints we can add interest to these schemes and adapt them to our needs for designing websites.

-Split complementary schemes are almost as easy as the complementary scheme.
+Split complementary schemes add more complexity than regular complementary schemes.
 In this scheme, instead of using colors that are opposites, you use colors on either side of the hue opposite your base hue.

 Tetradic color schemes are probably the most difficult schemes to pull off effectively.

 Custom color schemes are the hardest to create.
 Instead of following the predefined color schemes discussed above, a custom scheme isn’t based on any formal rules.
 Keep in mind things like chroma, value, and saturation when creating these kinds of color schemes.

 Creating your own color schemes can be a bit intimidating.
 But it’s not as complicated as many people think.
 And there are quite a few tricks you can employ to create great color palettes right from the start.